ishita0302/NEXUS/README.md

-# NEXUS
+# NEXUS - a demo
-Mini project - It is a single platform where any URL links / Document links can be stored, categorized and shared.
+It is a single platform where any URL links / Document links can be stored, categorized and shared.

 Connected Webpages using HTML and CSS.